lvcabral/brs-engine/docs/customization.md

 ## Control Mapping

 It is also possible to customize the Remote Control mapping for the Keyboard and Game Pad, either by sending the custom mapping in the `Options` parameter when running `initialize()` method, or by using `setCustomKeys()` and `setCustomPadButtons()` later on.
 Check the details in the [engine API documentation](engine-api.md).
+To know the default mapping please check the source code at `src/api/control.ts`.